Piper Sandler Maintains Accenture plc - (ACN) Neutral Recommendation

 What is the Fund Sentiment?

-There are 3364 funds or institutions reporting positions in Accenture plc -.
-This is a decrease of 7 owner(s) or 0.21% in the last quarter.
-Average portfolio weight of all funds dedicated to ACN is 0.71%, an increase of 2.43%.
-Total shares owned by institutions increased in the last three months by 0.60% to 526,980K shares.
-The put/call ratio of ACN is 0.88, indicating a bullish outlook.
+There are 3380 funds or institutions reporting positions in Accenture plc -.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to ACN is 0.71%, an increase of 2.65%.
+Total shares owned by institutions increased in the last three months by 0.79% to 527,927K shares.
+The put/call ratio of ACN is 0.77, indicating a bullish outlook.

 What are Other Shareholders Doing?